jeromelebel/MongoHub-Mac/README.markdown

     - Create a document editor to edit using an outline view (like the plist editor in Xcode)

 ** Current **

+    - Avoid modification while connecting to a secondary node

 ## History